Ansys: Growth

-Acquisitions
+List of acquisitions

 Engineering simulation software

 Ansys develops and markets engineering simulation software for use across the product life cycle.
-Ansys Mechanical finite element analysis software is used to simulate computer models of structures, electronics, or machine components for analyzing the strength, toughness, elasticity, temperature distribution, electromagnetism, fluid flow, and other attributes.
+Ansys Mechanical finite element analysis software uses computer models to simulate structures, electronics, or machine components to evaluate the strength, toughness, elasticity, temperature distribution, electromagnetism, fluid flow, and other attributes.
 Ansys is used to determine how a product will function with different specifications, without building test products or conducting crash tests.
 For example, Ansys software may simulate how a bridge will hold up after years of traffic, how to best process salmon in a cannery to reduce waste, or how to design a slide that uses less material without sacrificing safety.

 Most Ansys simulations are performed using the Ansys Workbench system, which is one of the company's main products.
 Typically Ansys users break down larger structures into small components that are each modeled and tested individually.
 A user may start by defining the dimensions of an object, and then adding weight, pressure, temperature and other physical properties.
 Finally, the Ansys software simulates and analyzes movement, fatigue, fractures, fluid flow, temperature distribution, electromagnetic efficiency and other effects over time.

 Ansys also develops software for data management and backup, academic research and teaching.
 Ansys software is sold on an annual subscription basis.